eliza-m/LRRpredictor_v1/README.md

 ## A. Docker
 (in progress...)

-## B. Build from source - Ubuntu 16.04 and newer
+## B. Build from source - Ubuntu 14.04 and newer
 ### Prerequisites:
 * gcc 5.4 and higher
 * Cmake 3.1 and higher
 * Python 3.6 and higher
+* scikit-learn v0.22
+* imbalanced-learn v0.6.1

 You can install them by: